 I’ve reached the point of #MVFF38 where the buffet line of cinematic options that once seemed so appetizing has come to feel more like an indigestible eating challenge.
 Going into the final weekend of the festival, I have screened eighteen #MVFF38 films, and it feels like between 90 and 100% of them centered on murdered, molested, or otherwise abused children (and I haven’t even seen Spotlight or Beasts of No Nation yet!).
 My plate runneth over with misery, to the point that the terrible has become almost indistinguishable from the merely mediocre.

 Thank God then for Jafar Panahi, whose masterfully flexible Taxi drives to the rescue as the unquestionable highlight of my festival so far.
 Taxi is the third film that Panahi has made since the Iranian government banned him from making films, so good job on that one Iranian government.
 Panahi stars here as himself, but the lines between documentary and drama and biography become so blurred that they’re practically irrelevant.
-This is “sordid realism” at its most bittersweet, urgent and sly, a street-level commute through the lives of Tehran, a touching meditation on artistic powerlessness in an age of omnipresent cameras, and a prankster’s ode to the creative spirit.
-Don’t miss this one – it screens again Saturday night in Larkspur, then opens throughout the Bay Area on October 30.
+Panahi’s film is “sordid realism” at its most bittersweet, urgent and sly, a street-level commute through the lives of Tehran, a touching meditation on artistic powerlessness in an age of omnipresent cameras, and a prankster’s ode to the creative spirit.
+Don’t miss this one – it screens again on Saturday night in Larkspur, then opens throughout the Bay Area on October 30.

-Meanwhile, the Colombian drama Alias Maria swims through that aforementioned sea of baby tears, telling the story of a girl guerrilla tasked with escorting her commander’s infant son to safety, all the while protecting the secret of her own unplanned pregnancy.
+Meanwhile, the Colombian drama Alias Maria swims through that aforementioned sea of baby tears, telling the story of a girl guerrilla tasked with escorting her commander’s infant son to safety, all the while protecting the secret of her unplanned pregnancy.
 Like a lot of these films, Alias Maria builds slowly and quietly, using simple camera setups, long takes, long silences, and occasional bursts of violence to convey the helplessness of its characters.
-It’s striking and admirable but only intermittently compelling as entertainment, and a smattering of strong scenes can’t overcome the overall air of ennui.
+It’s striking and admirable but only intermittently compelling as entertainment, and a smattering of intense scenes can’t overcome the overall air of apathy.

 Much more sustained wallowing comes in writer-director Batin Ghobadi’s nearly unwatchable Mardan, a Kurdish-language crawler about a policeman whose haunted past affects his handling of a missing person case.
-While investigating the disappearance of a worker who never made it home with his pay, corrupt police officer Kak Mardan dredges up memories of a childhood sexual assault, but still finds it difficult to do the right thing.
+While investigating the disappearance of a worker who never made it home with his pay, corrupt police officer Kak Mardan dredges up memories of a childhood sexual assault, but still finds it challenging to do the right thing.
 Most of the film consists of lead actor Hossein Hasan staring meaningfully into an off-camera middle distance, his baggy-eyed gaze almost comically gloomy.
-It’s as though someone adapted coverage shots from Only God Forgives into its own feature-length film.
+It’s as though someone adapted coverage shots from Only God Forgives into a separate feature-length film.

 Debbie Tucker Green’s Second Coming might be the most punishing film of this bunch, if only for its utter refusal to engage the audience.
 A middle-aged British woman (Nadine Marshall) appears strangely ambivalent about her unplanned pregnancy, keeping it a secret from her husband (Idris Elba) and adolescent son for as long as she can.
-This is a resolutely observational and non-narrative film, and yet you still get smacked with all the leaden symbolism you can handle.
-Tucker Green uses some shock cuts and unexpected silences to break up the monotony, but while a third-act reveal briefly pulled me back in, this one barely connected at all.
+Second Coming is a resolutely observational and non-narrative film, and yet you still get smacked with all the leaden symbolism you can handle.
+Tucker Green uses some shock cuts and sudden silences to break up the monotony, but while a third-act reveal briefly pulled me back in, this one barely connected at all.

 By comparison, Kent Jones’ spry but minor documentary Hitchcock/Truffaut feels like an exuberant musical comedy.
-The film is basically an adaptation of Truffaut’s legendary book of Hitchcock interviews, fleshed out with audio recordings from their sessions and given credibility by the appearance of auteur acolytes like David Fincher, Martin Scorsese, Wes Anderson, and Olivier Assayas.
+The film is an adaptation of Truffaut’s legendary book of Hitchcock interviews, fleshed out with audio recordings from their sessions and given credibility by the appearance of auteur acolytes like David Fincher, Martin Scorsese, Wes Anderson, and Olivier Assayas.
 It’s a film of questionable necessity, but it’s also pretty irresistibly entertaining, and this week in Mill Valley that was good enough.

 Check back here on Monday morning for a recap of the second and final weekend of the 38th annual Mill Valley Film Festival, with capsule reviews of Palme d’Or winner Dheepan, the Romanian drama Aferim! and James Franco in Yosemite.
-Follow my constantly updated MVFF38 Power Rankings on Letterboxd.
+Follow my regularly updated MVFF38 Power Rankings on Letterboxd.
 You can read my #MVFF38 Weekend 1 coverage HERE, and read my #MVFF38 preview piece for EatDrinkFilms HERE.
 Also, be sure to check out my SFFCC colleague Bernard Boo’s Mill Valley coverage over at Way Too Indie.